Air Quality Advisory

 Keep in mind that air quality can change rapidly at different times during the day due to wind shifts; therefore, it is important to monitor the smoke throughout the day in your area and make outdoor plans accordingly.

-Incident information can be found at www.placer.ca.gov.
-Information on air quality and smoke can be found at www.placer.ca.gov/apcd or www.sparetheair.com.
+Incident information can be found at Placer.
+Information on air quality and smoke can be found at APCD or Spare the Air.
 The Spare the Air website is a useful site to monitor current air quality conditions.